adamhsparks/GSODR.data/README.md

 ## Climate Data for the GSODR Package

 This data-only package was created for distributing data useful for the GSODR package and used in examples for the GSODR package.

-Due to the file-size, 5.1Mb, this package is only available from GitHub.
+Due to the installed package, 5.5Mb, this package is only available from GitHub.

 Version: 1.0
 Authors: Adam Sparks, Tomislav Hengl, and Andrew Nelson